bioinformatics-core-shared-training/Managing-your-research-data/index.md

 # Objectives: After this course you should be able to:

+- Differentiate the pros and cons of using spreadsheets and avoid the common pitfalls in spreadsheet manipulation
-- Select an appropriate backup strategy for your data
+- Use an appropriate backup strategy for your data
 - Organise your files in a more structured and consistent manner
-- Avoid common pitfalls in spreadsheet manipulation
 - Known what resources are available at The University of Cambridge for Research Data Management

 # Materials